2026 Prospective Parents please use the link box down the righthand side to find out further information.

 At Russell, we value reading as a key life skill, and are dedicated to enabling our pupils to become lifelong readers.
 Reading begins at the earliest stage when children enjoy looking at books and hearing stories being read to them.
 They then learn that print conveys meaning and carefully planned and sequenced phonics teaching.
 At Russell, we want to give all chidren the best start with their reading journey and ensure that they develop a love of reading.

 The systematic teaching of phonics has a high priority throughout Foundation Stage and Key Stage 1.
 We acknowledge that children need to be taught the key skills in segmenting and blending to be equipped with the knowledge to be able to complete the phonics check at the end of year 1.
 We also value and encourage the pupils to read for enjoyment and recognise that this starts with the foundations of acquiring letter sounds, segmenting and blending skills.
+The scheme provides children with the skills and knowledge they need to become confident readers.

 At Russell we feel that links between home and school are imperative to the children’s learning and progress.
 To equip parents to be able to support phonics and reading with their child at home we offer parent workshops discussing how phonics is taught, giving parents an opportunity to look at the resources we use to support learning and the opportunity to find out about the Year 1 phonic screening test expectations.